Dominick-Simone/Weather-App/README.md

 * Bootstrap

 ## Description
-This is an app that saves your inputs locally and is used as a day scheduler.
+This is an app that you can search for weather.

 ## Work Done
 * Created a search button linked to the API